profsmith89/ctps/_sources/chap13.md

 re.findall(r'[a-z]+', s1)
 ```

-Besides `findall`, we'll also use the `match` and `search` functionality of the `re` library, which both return a `re.Match` object if there's a match and `None` otherwise.
-On a successful match, the `re.Match` object contains the matching characters and where in the input string you can find these characters. `match` succeeds if the pattern appears at *the start* of the input string, and `search` succeeds if the pattern appears `anywhere` in the input string.
+Besides `findall`, our scripts will use the `match`, `fullmatch`, and `search` functionality of the `re` library, which all return a `re.Match` object if there's a match and `None` otherwise.
+On a successful match, the `re.Match` object contains the matching characters and the index where in the input string you can find these characters. `match` succeeds if the pattern appears at *the start* of the input string; `fullmatch` succeeds if *the entire* input string matches the pattern; and `search` succeeds if the pattern appears *anywhere* in the input string.

 Here are some examples using the test strings `s1` and `s2`.
 Think about what they'll do and then run them to check your thinking.
 This functionality isn't easy to pick up, and so don't get discouraged if you find it confusing.
 I certainly do.